-The School Programme Lead Practitioner will deliver the FBB Schools Programme in partner Secondary Schools across the West Midlands.
-This will involve delivering programmes across up to 4 schools.
-This person will be based in schools facilitating FBB sessions and supporting FBB participants outside of sessions with additional pastoral support including 1:1s and parental engagement.
+The School Programmes Trainee will support the delivery of the FBB Schools Programme in partner Secondary Schools across The North West.
+This will involve supporting programmes across up to 5 schools.
+This person will be based in schools helping to deliver FBB sessions and supporting FBB participants outside of sessions with additional pastoral support including 1:1s and parental engagement.
 This person will receive training and support in order to build the skills and experience required to become a full time School Programmes Lead.

-- Lead on the ongoing evaluation and monitoring of individual sessions, participant performance and programme outcomes.
+- Support the School Programme Practitioner with the ongoing evaluation and monitoring of individual sessions, participant performance and programme outcomes.

-- Track, draft and submit progress reports on the students contained in your FBB Schools programmes.
+- Contribute to the development and drafting of progress reports on the students contained in your FBB Schools programmes.

 The beauty of this role is that you will be working closely with young people on a day to day basis as well as staff across various FBB partner schools.